The blood of vesperbats is restless.

 Plagues had gotten very good at subverting immune systems, adapting to the various inner conditions and challenges of a host.
 If anything, plagues had an easier time jumping to a new species than wooing a myxoma playing hard to get.

 In general, mammals had the most compatibility, with the warm bodies that suited myxomatic metabolism.
-Soon, mantid warriors encountered anteaters, maned wolves, rats that heal from flesh wounds as the bats had, whose hearts were bloated and tumorous.
+Soon, mantid warriors encountered anteaters, maned wolves, and rats that healed from flesh wounds as the bats had, whose hearts were bloated and tumorous.
 So they added these direbeasts to the farms.

 Consider this.
 How did mantes achieve their victory over the bats?
 They turned it into a plague.
 Ichor was domesticated cancer, and they let it go just a bit wild.
 But cancer never stopped growing, and plague never stopped spreading.